BOOK2 CH6 Water Resources (Summary)

 1. It is an example for watershed development

-2. A retired army personnel realized the importance of water shed and convinced the public
+2. A retired army personnel realized the importance of water shed and convinced the

 3. Voluntary participation took place and developed the water shed